TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/addcmd.md

 Usage: `!addcmd <string cmdName> <boolean restricted> <string action>`

 * This command is restricted to users who have been registered as `AccessLevels.CommandManager` or higher.
-See [`CoreCommands: permissions`](https://github.com/rmsoftware-development/RMSoftware.ModularBot/blob/v2/doc/Core-Commands/addmgrole.md) for more information.
+See [Permissions System](https://github.com/rmsoftware-development/RMSoftware.ModularBot/blob/v2/doc/Core-Commands/permissions.md) for more information.

 ### `addgcmd` vs. `addcmd`